How to Build a Review Website?

 For our review website projects, we also take measures on anti-spam protection and identifying unusual behavior.
 Thus, to prevent spam, we use third-party services that scan systems for spam patterns and flag them and delete fake reviews.
 We also have blacklists to filter bot-generated emails, phone numbers, and content.

 Reviews are a powerful driver of sales that are now actively used by companies.
-It is not easy to compete with the major players including review platforms like Yelp, TripAdvisor, Google, Facebook, but this doesn’t mean that you shouldn’t try.
+It is not easy to compete with the major players including review platforms like Yelp, Tripadvisor, Google, Facebook, but this doesn’t mean that you shouldn’t try.
 The best way to start a review site is when you understand how to stand out among others either by taking up a specific niche, providing better usability, or implementing brand new features.
 Also, think over the possibilities for monetization.
 What would work best for you: advertisements, affiliates, subscriptions, transactions, or something else?

 The next step before launching a review website is to create a list of features that may vary depending on your business needs.
 First and foremost, there should be a quick and easy-to-use search to find objects, recommendations of other users, and the possibility to submit a new review.
 To simulate user activity, you can automatically send out review invitations after each completed purchase or propose elements of gamification with a bonus system.